 Later in this article, we’ll look at what is included in a business proposal, and that goes for your template too.
 Once your template is sorted and you know it’s brilliant, the next thing is to know what needs editing.

 When you’re having that meeting with your potential client and they ask you to write them a business proposal for your solution, you can confidently walk away, knowing exactly what task is ahead of you.

 Put simply, a proposal template is a proposal that is about 90% finished.
 As mentioned above, a template includes everything that you want to send in a single proposal.
-Your best introduction, your best pricing strategy, your best type of proof, etc. A template combines all the best elements of the proposals you’ve sent which resulted in sales for your product or service.
+Your best introduction, your best pricing strategy, your best type of proof, best title page, etc. A template combines all the best elements of the proposals you’ve sent which resulted in sales for your product or service.

 If you want to create a template of your own, simply think of the best proposals you’ve ever written and grab the most effective piece from each one.
 If you’re using proposal software like Better Proposals, this shouldn’t be difficult, because you will know which proposals work on your target audience.